Chronic pancreatitis

 Chronic pancreatitis (PC) is characterized by irregularly distributed fibrosis and the progressive and irreversible destruction of the exocrine pancreatic parenchyma.
 It is mainly caused by alcoholic behaviour.

-The excess mortality is around 30% in chronic pancreatitis but the main causes of death are not due to the disease itself: it is either alcoholic liver disease or cancer (ENT, esophageal, bronchial ), or postoperative problems.
+Excess mortality is about 30% in chronic pancreatitis, but the main causes of death are not due to the condition itself: they are either alcoholic hepatopathies, cancers (ENT, esophageal, bronchial) or post-operative problems.

 Epidemiological data

-This disease manifests itself around the age of 35-40, as the first signs appear after ten or twenty years of major alcohol poisoning.
-The male predominance is important: in fact, in France, there are ten men for one woman.
+This disease appears around the age of 35-40, since the first signs appear after ten or twenty years of major alcohol poisoning.
+The male predominance is important: in France, there are ten men for every woman.

 Symptoms of the disease